LucasbFontes/BigData_Spark/README.md

 ![dashboard](https://user-images.githubusercontent.com/68716835/104823479-1427fb00-5829-11eb-85db-1063c4844096.PNG)

 This is just a snippet, but it's possible to see the chart taking form as the data flows.
+The card show the consumption of the device at the current time, and the line chart shows the historical consumption.